Ta Shebube Rooiputs is a lodge on the Boswana side of the Kgalagadi Transfrontier Park.

 Drinks included: Soft drinks, beers and complementary local wine at dinner are included.

 Wildlife safaris: Ta Shebube Rooiputs' proximity to the Nossob’s dry riverbed offers arguably some of the best wildlife safaris in South Africa.
 Expect dry-country antelope and predators like black-maned Kalahari lion, leopard, wildcat, jackal and cheetah – for which the park is particularly well known.See more ideas for Wildlife safaris in South Africa

-Walking: You can go on educational nature and dune walks accompanied by a knowledgeable guide and tracker.
-They usually take place in the private concession in the early or mid-morning.See more ideas for Walking in South Africa
+Walking: Ta Shebube Rooiputs offers educational nature and dune walks.
+Accompanied by a knowledgeable guide and tracker, they usually take place in the private concession in early or mid-morning.See more ideas for Walking in South Africa

 Attitude towards children: Children aged eight years or older are welcome.
 However, it is compulsory for families with children to book a private vehicle.

 Equipment: The family chalet can accommodate two adults and two children aged 12 or under.

 Notes: Due to the permanent presence of predators children must be supervised all the time.
 Children rates apply to eight to twelve year olds.